WHAT IS

 Parkway Tropics will provide alcohol-based hand sanitizer and hand washing stations throughout the establishment, including at guest entrances and in employee service areas.

 Handwashing is the preferred method for employees to clean and sanitize their hands.
 Parkway Tropics will promote frequent and thorough handwashing by employees.
-When employees wash their hands, they will follow these steps:
+When employees wash their hands,

 Key times to wash hands are: